 Carry a water bottle instead of a canteen.
 Let’s face it, water from a canteen always ends up having a peculiar taste.
 Plus, a water bottle allows you to cook soup!
 A plastic bottle with a wide mouth, often called a Nalgene bottle, is one of the most commonly used ones.
 Also having a hydration bladder is a good thing.

 A sleeping bag offers you dual advantages - it provides you a cushion from the rough ground and, of course, it keeps you warm.
 You can even bring along a sleeping pad for extra cushioning and Camping pillow if you have the space for it.
-Check our guide to best double sleeping bag.
+Check our guide to best double sleeping bag and Best Sleeping Bag for Hammock.

 One of the most common examples of a multitool kit is a Swiss army knife.
 If you carry a multitool kit, you save space while carrying scissors, a knife blade, screwdrivers, pliers, and more, all in one compact tool.